Can you go in the sauna when pregnant?

 Pregnancy and sauna

 It is important to understand that pregnancy is a unique period when a woman's body undergoes significant changes.
 While some women are fine with sauna visits during pregnancy, for others it can be risky, especially in certain circumstances.
 One of the main considerations is the increased body temperature that occurs with prolonged exposure to heat, such as in a sauna.
 This elevated temperature can be harmful to the foetus, especially during the first three months of pregnancy.
 Therefore, it is generally advised to avoid sauna during this period.
 Moreover, complications such as high blood pressure or gestational diabetes can make sauna visits unsafe, even after the first trimester.
+Prolonged exposure to extreme heat can raise your core temperature, which may affect the development of your baby.
+Some studies suggest a possible link between overheating and neural tube defects, especially in the early weeks of pregnancy.
+Because of these possible risks, pregnant women should always consult their doctor before using a sauna.

 Can I visit the sauna during my pregnancy?

 The general advice is not to visit a sauna until 16 weeks of pregnancy.
 This is due to the high temperatures and their impact on your body temperature.
 In the first 16 weeks of pregnancy, the baby's organs are formed, and high temperatures can have a negative impact on them.
 After the first trimester, when all organs are formed, if you are used to sauna visits, you can feel free to continue your sauna routine.
 Besides relaxation, visiting the sauna also has benefits such as stimulating circulation and reducing fluid retention, which is common during pregnancy.
+Still, avoid staying in the sauna for long periods and keep your sessions short to reduce the chance of dehydration or overheating.
+It’s crucial to monitor your symptoms and sit on the lower benches where the temperature is less intense.

 To minimise the risks and maximise the benefits, it is important to follow some guidelines if you choose to go to the sauna during your pregnancy.
 It is highly recommended that you consult with your doctor before going to the sauna, especially if you have complications or are unsure about safety.
 If your doctor gives the green light, you can consider going to the sauna after the first trimester, but keep the visit short and avoid the hottest temperatures.
 A maximum of 10 minutes in the sauna is usually considered safe to avoid overheating.
 It is also wise to take someone with you to the sauna who can keep an eye on you and listen carefully to your body; if you feel unwell or get too hot, leave the sauna immediately.